Zettlr/Zettlr/README.md

 ## Contributing

-Zettlr is an [Electron](https://www.electronjs.org/)-based app, so to start developing, you'll need to have:
+Zettlr is an [Electron](https://www.electronjs.org/)-based app, so to start developing, you'll need to have installed on your computer:

-1. A [NodeJS](https://nodejs.org/)-stack installed on your computer.
+1. A [NodeJS](https://nodejs.org/)-stack.
 Make sure it's at least Node 14 (`lts/fermium`).
 To test what version you have, run `node -v`.
 2. [Yarn](https://yarnpkg.com/en/).
 This is the required package manager for the project, as we do not commit `package-lock.json`-files and many commands require yarn.
 You can install this globally using `npm install -g yarn` or Homebrew, if you are on macOS.
 3. [cURL](https://curl.se/download.html).
 This library is required to fetch Pandoc in the background.